+Endst.
+No. as above-

-Dated Shimla-9 the Endst.
-No. As above Copy for information and necessary action to:
+Copy for information and further necessary action to:-

-1. The Additional Chief Secretary (Health) to the Government of Himachal Pradesh.
-Pradesh.

-2. The Director Health Services, Himachal Pradesh

-3, All District Surveillance Officers, Himachal Pradesh
+- 1. The Additional Chief Secretary (Health) to the Government of Himachat Pradesh. - 2.
+The Director Health Services, Himachal Pradesh - 3.
+All the Deputy Commissioners, Himachal Pradesh - 4.
+All State Program Officers, NHM, Shimla

-Special Secretary (Health) cum Mission Director, NHM
+Special Secretary (Health) Cum-Mission Director, NHM Himachal Pradesh